BareMetal or VM Install (APN | Mainnet)

 Switch to the new user account and go to the base directory.

-sudo su - username cd ~
+# replace 'your_username' with your chosen username sudo su - your_username cd ~

 4. Install Dependencies and ARK Core